TarlogicSecurity/sepriv/README.md

 Tool to modify user privileges.
 It allows to add or delete privileges from an user, as well as enable or disable the privileges of processes tokens.

+It is possible to download directly the binaries in [releases](https://github.com/TarlogicSecurity/sepriv/releases).

 ## A little about privileges

 User privileges are not exactly the same as process privileges.